jsinger67/parol/docs/Tutorial.md

 [2, 1]
 ```

 Ok, an array.
-Not so bad, but the elements are reversed.
-But this task is easy.
+Not so bad, although the elements are reversed.
+But this can be fixed easily.
 We have to reverse the items when the array is finished.
 The right place seems to be the production 10, doesn't it?

 ```rust
 /// Semantic action for production 10: